2023 Solar Incentives Guide for Mentor, OH - Tax Credits & Rebates

 EcoWatch's Mentor, OH Solar Incentives FAQs

-Solar energy is renewable — by switching where you get your energy, you can help reduce the strain on our planet's resources.
-A solar system can also lower the CO2 emissions from your home by 400 pounds a year, or around 8,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help reduce the strain on our planet's resources.
+A solar system can also reduce the CO2 emissions from your home by 400 pounds yearly, or around 8,000 pounds over 20 years.

-Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of wind and solar.
-You can also combine renewable energy generation with a backup source of non-renewable energy.
-Be sure to discuss your proposed plan with your local Mentor solar panel installer, to get an understanding of what will be needed and what kinds of incentives you may or may not qualify for.
+Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
+You can also combine renewable energy generation with a non-renewable backup source of energy.
+Make sure that you discuss the details of your plan with your local Mentor solar panel installer, so that you understand what you'll need and what incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.